abdelkimo/or-tools/doc_sources/MANUAL/source/manual/metaheuristics/jobshop_lns.rst

     It looks very much like Local Search, the only difference is the way the neighborhoods are constructed.

-    As always, the definition of the destroy and repair methods is a matter of trade-off:
+    As always, the definition of the destroy and repair methods is a matter of trade-off.

     An important concept is the *degree of destruction*: if only a small part of a solution is destructed, the LNS misses its purpose and merely becomes a "classical" Local Search method acting on small neighborhoods.
 If a very large part (or the entirety) of the solution